 Central Coast will be having our annual planning meeting to develop our budget, calendar of events, and educational opportunities for 2020.
 We are inviting any interested members to join us in this discussion and help make 2020 the best year yet!
 The planning session will be held from 9am to 2pm, hosted by Tish O’Reilly.
 The conversation will be exciting and effective.
 We hope to see you there.
 Please RSVP with Justin White firstname.lastname@example.org

-Whole Systems Design, Fruit Tree Pruning & Care, Nature Awareneness, Carbon Farming, Ecovillages, Nonviolent Communication, Holistic Management & Rotational Grazing, Public Banking, City Repair, Agroforestry, Greywater, Food Forests, Mycorrhizal Network & Fungi, Soil Ecology, Composting, Crop Planning, Local Food Systems, Intentional Communities, & so much more!
-We cover it all in our Permaculture Design Certificate course.
+Whole Systems Design, Fruit Tree Pruning & Care, Nature Awareneness, Carbon Farming, Ecovillages, Nonviolent Communication, Holistic Management & Rotational Grazing, Public Banking, City Repair, Agroforestry, Greywater, Food Forests, Mycorrhizal Network & Fungi, Soil Ecology, Composting, Crop Planning, Local Food Systems, Intentional Communities & so much more!
+It’s all covered in the Permaculture Design Certificate course.

 Register today: santacruzpermaculture.com/permaculture-design-course